How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Methodology

-As vulnerabilities sparsely exist in software libraries, it can be very inefficient to blindly mine GitHub repositories for vulnerabilities.
-Thus, we started with the datasets mentioned by prior work~\cite{ponta2019msr,kang2022test} and initiated our exploration with 628 entries.
-Each entry is linked to a CVE entry or JIRA issue to describe a vulnerability in a Java library $Lib$, and a GitHub repository that shows both the vulnerable and patched versions of $Lib$.
+Vulnerabilities sparsely exist in software libraries.
+To efficiently locate vulnerabilities, we started with the datasets mentioned by prior work~\cite{ponta2019msr,kang2022test} and initiated our exploration with 628 entries.
+Each entry is linked to a CVE entry or JIRA issue, describing a vulnerable Lib and a GitHub repository showing both the vulnerable and patched versions of Lib.

-We manually inspected all available data for each entry, to decide what security test was added in the patched version, what APIs were revised by the patched version, and how the security test(s) as well as revised APIs are relevant to the described vulnerability.
-Because vulnerability description is not always precise or comprehensive in pinpointing the vulnerable APIs in Libs, we spent lots of time understanding the program context to locate vulnerable APIs.
-We consider an API in $Lib$ to be vulnerable if it (1) is mentioned or implied by the vulnerability description of CVE or JIRA entry and is revised, (2) directly or indirectly calls the described vulnerable API, (3) is invoked by the described API and is the root cause for the described vulnerability, or (4) shares the same root cause with the described API (i.e., they both call the same root-cause vulnerable method).
-Afterwards, we chose vulnerability entries based on the following criteria:
+Our initial step involved automatically filtering the commit history to identify commits adding test files.
+The first and fifth authors performed an in-depth analysis to identify the vulnerable API for each of these filtered commits.
+As vulnerability descriptions may not always precisely pinpoint vulnerable library APIs, the authors spend time understanding the program context and commit details to accurately identify these APIs.
+They consider the APIs is vulnerable if it (1) is mentioned or implied by the vulnerability description of CVE or JIRA entry and gets revised, (2) directly or indirectly calls the described vulnerable API, (3) is invoked by the described API and is the root cause for the described vulnerability, or (4) shares the same root cause with the described API (i.e., they both call the same root-cause vulnerable method).
+To determine which API is the root cause, the first and fifth authors discussed each case together, cross-validating their findings to ensure consistency and reliability.
+To extract the PoV test, \tse{we} further chose vulnerability entries based on two criteria: